 Iowa Interstate 712 then went to the end of our train for use later this afternoon.

 From here we took the train on into Newton.

-Here passengers could get lunch in Sunset Park or visit the Rock Island Station or both.
-After lunch we would do a pair of Photo Runbys at 1:30 PM.
+Here passengers could get lunch in Sunset Park, visit the Rock Island station, or both.
+After lunch there would be a pair of photo runbys at 1:30 PM.